Financial Aid is available for eligible students. IPSL also accepts AmeriCorps Segal Education awards.

 *Sailing trip to unforgettable Chalkidiki, a region in northern Greece known for its jutting peninsulas, which feature Mediterranean forests that give way to sandy beaches in sheltered bays (Summer only)

 *Four days in Athens exploring everything this 3,400-year-old city has to offer.

 IPSL engages students, educators, and grassroots organizations around the world in hands-on service to promote equitable relationships, social justice, sustainable change, and a commitment to our shared humanity.

-IPSL, the founder of Service-Learning, is a global education institute within the National University of Natural Medicine (NUNM.edu).
+IPSL, the founder of Service-Learning.
 They invest over 83% of our revenues directly back into the communities where they serve.